 Richard Ortiz - Structures designer

-Richard Ortiz is an Instructional Support Technician for the department of Design and Industry at San Francisco State University.
+Richard Ortiz is an Instructional Support Technician for the School of Design at San Francisco State University.

 Gizmo Art Production - Exhibit Fabricators

 Gizmo is a creative company dedicated to designing and building interactive objects and unique environments that astonish, educate and inspire.
 Partnering with their clients, they take ideas from any phase of development and bring them to physical reality.
 They serve artists, companies, and the educational community by bringing ideas to life, tackling each challenge with optimism and an open mind.
 They make gizmos, and have fun in the process!
 Visit the Gizmo website to learn more.